Temporal Dynamics of Coordinated Online Behavior: Stability, Archetypes, and Influence: Introduction

-\textbf{Contributions.} In this work we carry out the first dynamic analysis of coordinated behavior.
-Instead of working with static networks, we build and analyze a \textit{multiplex temporal network}~\cite{mucha2010community} and we leverage state-of-the-art dynamic community detection algorithms~\cite{rossetti2018community} to find groups of users that exhibited coordinated behaviors in time.
-We apply our method to a reference dataset of coordinated behaviors occurred on Twitter in the run up to the 2019 UK general elections~\cite{nizzoli2021coordinated,hristakieva2022spread}.
-In this way we are able to compare the results of our novel dynamic analysis to the static ones, demonstrating the advantages of the former.
+We carry out the first dynamic analysis of coordinated behavior.
+Instead of working with static networks, we build and analyze a \textit{multiplex temporal network}~\mbox{\cite{mucha2010community}} and we leverage state-of-the-art dynamic community detection algorithms~\mbox{\cite{rossetti2018community}} to find groups of users that exhibited coordinated behaviors in time.
+We apply our method to two Twitter datasets of politically-polarized discussions covering the run up to the 2019 UK general elections~\mbox{\cite{nizzoli2021coordinated,hristakieva2022spread}} and the 2020 USA presidential elections.
+In addition, we validate our method on a third Twitter dataset featuring known instances of malicious accounts involved in a large information operation (See \textit{Materials and Methods} for details on the datasets and our methodology).
+We compare the results of our novel dynamic analysis to the static ones, demonstrating the advantages of the former.
 Most importantly however, our innovative approach opens up new directions of research and allows answering to the following research questions: